Guide to Pioneer - About Pioneer: Utah's Online Library

 Pioneer offers a portal to carefully selected internet sites, and creates an information rich home page for finding a wealth of information.
 In addition, it offers Premium Databases of magazines, newspapers, pictures, biographies, and research aides that are unavailable on the "free" internet.
 These databases have been provided through the collaborative efforts of the members of the Pioneer partnership.
 And they are available to you in your local public library or in your own home.

 Who pays for Pioneer?

 As a taxpayer, you do.
 Pioneer's databases are purchased with a combination of state and federal dollars.
-The website is maintained through the facilities of the Utah State Library Division which is a part of the Department of Community and Culture.
+The website is maintained through the facilities of the Utah State Library Division which is a part of the Department of Heritage & Arts.
 The other Pioneer sites are also paid for through taxpayer funds.